 - Question: Did you, personally, spend time in prison?
-How do you think that your book can help other?
+How do you think that your book can help others?

 - Questions: What are your greatest life tips that you can give to others?

-Answers: Marks greatest life tips are for us to take the time to think through a situation before making a bad decision.
+Answers: Marks greatest life tips would be to take the time to think through a situation before making a bad decision.
 Don’t allow anger or frustration to put us in a bad situation.